 Quinoa provides all the required amino acids for the human body in excellent proportions, (including lysine).
 It is high in iron and calcium, a good source of magnesium, manganese and copper and phosphorous.
 It is a good source of B vitamins, vitamin E and omega3 and omega6.100g of quinoa contains 46% of the daily requirement of folate.
 And, it provides similar energy to other major cereals.

-Quinoa Preparation: Quinoa needs to be prepared properly.
-If the quinoa hasn’t been washed, wash it in cold water repeatedly until all the foam disappears, before you cook it.
+Quinoa must be prepared properly.
+Wash it in cold water repeatedly until all the foam disappears before you cook it.
 Cook quinoa the same way as you cook other staples like buckwheat, rice, etc. Roughly, one cup of dry grains cooks up to three cups and becomes fluffy and chewy with a pleasant taste.

 Here are some suggestions to use quinoa in your cooking: